markeverard/markeverard.github.io/_posts/2016-02-15-london-episerver-developer-meetup-spring-2016.md

-﻿---
+---
 title: London Episerver Developer Meetup Spring 2016
-color: rgb(0,0,0)
 date: 2016-02-15T08:26:31+00:00
 author: Mark Everard
 layout: post
-permalink: /2016/02/15/london-episerver-developer-meetup-spring-2016/
 dsq_thread_id:
   - "4580499985"
 categories:
   - Episerver
+tags: [Episerver, Community]

 ---
-Spring is on its way (think daffodils and lambs) and so is Episerver’s next Developer Meetup.
+Spring is on its way (think daffodils and lambs) and so is Episerver's next Developer Meetup.

 [Zone](https://www.zonedigital.com/uk/) have very kindly offered to host the meetup at their laid back offices in Kings Cross.
-And Episerver will be supplying the pizzas and beers – after all, it’s not a meetup without it.
+And Episerver will be supplying the pizzas and beers - after all, it's not a meetup without it.

 We have a great line up, covering some exciting new features in Episerver and looking at what it coming too